mouhamaddev/Cinematch/README.md

 # Cinematch

-movie recommender app using react native and machine learning
+Movie recommender app using react native and machine learning